Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-To conclude, we demonstrate that the analysis of the stochastic dynamics of a nanomechanical system allows revealing novel phenomena that may remain undetected in the absence of noise.
-Specifically, we show that driving a carbon nanotube by a dc source-drain voltage $V_\mathrm{sd}$ leads to the onset of a non-hysteretic bistability, in which a stable quiet state coexists with a stable state of periodic self-sustained vibrations.
-Varying $V_\mathrm{sd}$ in the absence of noise would not lead to the onset of the vibrations.
-The vibrations are excited, and thus become manifested, due to fluctuations.
-The bistability is characterized by studying noise-induced switching between the coexisting stable states and demonstrating that the switching displays the Poisson statistics typical of uncorrelated random events.
+We plot in Fig.~\ref{fig:traj}(a) the evolution of the amplitude variance as a function of $V_\text{sd}$ by simulating the stochastic dynamics of Eq.~\eqref{eq:mark} in the quadrature space, in which each quadrature is affected by an independent random Wiener process (See Sec.~S5 of the Supporting Information \cite{SI} for more details). \MD{The noise, which is white in the slow time $\sim \Gamma^{-1}, (|\gamma_\mathrm{nlf}| \braket{R^2})^{-1}$, comes from different intrinsic sources, such as hopping of the electrons on and off the CNT and creation and annihilation of thermal phonons nonlinearly coupled to the mode.} In the phase-space of the two quadratures (X,Y) \MD{the trajectories fluctuate about a circle with radius $\braket{R^2}^{1/2}$ or about the quiet state $R=0$, switching between them, see Fig.~\ref{fig:traj}(b) and (c).
+Respectively, the stationary probability distribution of $R(t)$ displays two peaks, as seen in Fig.~\ref{fig:traj}(d).}

-We further show that the vibrational state exists in an isolated region of the parameter space and emerges as a result of an isola bifurcation.
-The occurrence of an isola was documented in the past for two nonlinearly coupled periodically driven microscale vibrational modes \cite{Dong2018}.
-However, to the best of our knowledge an isola has not been seen in a single-mode system in the absence of periodic driving.
+We emphasize that the {\corr non-monotonic} dependence of \MD{the nonlinear friction parameter $\gamma_\mathrm{nlf}$} on $V_\mathrm{sd}$\MD{, with $\gamma_\mathrm{nlf}$ being negative in a certain range of $V_\mathrm{sd}$,} is critical for the emergence of the isola and the hysteresis-free bistability\MD{.
+At the same time, fluctuations in the system are} crucial \MD{for revealing} the bistability.

-We provide a minimalistic phenomenological model of the isola bifurcation associated with the occurrence of bistability in a nanomechanical system and provide the normal form of the bifurcation.
-The bistability results from two saddle-node bifurcations in which the same branches of a stable and an unstable vibrational state emerge/disappear.
-In the phase space these branches form a loop.
-The phenomenon is related to the nonlinear friction coefficient becoming negative in the corresponding parameter range.
+Although isolas in multistable systems have attracted much attention theoretically \cite{Habib2018,Hill2016,Cirillo2017,Melot2024}, their experimental demonstrations have almost exclusively been limited to macroscale systems under periodic driving \cite{Bureau2014,Gatti2017,Detroux2018}.
+In mesoscopic systems, the only reported observation of isolas involves forced vibrations of a nonlinear microresonator with coupled vibrational modes\cite{Dong2018}. \MD{In nanomechanis, isolas have not been observed. } Here, we demonstrate the existence of an isolated vibrational state in a \MD{nanomechanical} system subject to a time-independent drive.
+Specifically, we show that driving a carbon nanotube by a dc source-drain voltage $V_\mathrm{sd}$ leads to the onset of bistability, in which a stable quiet state coexists with periodic self-sustained vibrations. \MD{We show that the bistability is non-hysteretic: varying the control parameter would not lead to switching between the branches of the stable states.} {\corr We} \MD{also} provide a \MD{minimalistic phenomenological model that describes the effect and indicate the mechanisms that can underlie this model.}